xiaogouxo/PyIDM/readme.md

 On Linux, this module makes use of the xclip or xsel commands, which should come with the os.
 Otherwise run "sudo apt-get install xclip" on Debian like or "sudo pacman -S xclip" on archlinux

 <br>

+### Windows binaries: <br>
+a standalone frozen version prepared by py2exe or cx_freeze is available on: [latest version](https://github.com/pyIDM/pyIDM/releases/latest) <br>
+for all available build versions you can check https://github.com/pyIDM/pyIDM/releases

+### Alternative to IDM (Internet Download Manager):
+The main reason for making this application is the lack of free open source download managers which has multi-connection, high download speed, and resume capability, also can download youtube videos, in same time has a good gui design, to achieve that, decision made to use the high speed library 'pycurl', a threading module for multi-connection, youtube_dl, and an easy and beautiful PySimpleGUI module for designing the gui user interface

 ### How does pyIDM work??
 - once you copy any url in clipboard the application start processing this url automatically "you can disable this in user setting"